fiberplane/fiberplane/CONTRIBUTING.md

       `String`, `Base64Uuid` and `Timestamp`.

   - Finally, structs with all optional fields may additionally derive `Default`.
-    This also allows users to create instances uses `Default::default()`, but they will need to imperatively assign any fields they want to set.
+    This also allows users to create instances using `Default::default()`, but they will need to imperatively assign any fields they want to set.

 - For serialization, we consistently use the following annotation on `Option`